Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Limitations

 In addition, we matched the \emph{number of statements} across formats, but this implies that Likert collects twice as many responses as GFC (60 ratings vs.\ 30 pair judgments), potentially disadvantaging GFC in our ground-truth recovery comparison.
 Future work should therefore (i) administer the same desirability-matched inventory to humans and LLMs and score both with the same Thurstonian IRT model, and (ii) compare formats under matched response counts or matched test information.

+\paragraph{Scope and practical relevance.} Our claims are primarily scoped to questionnaire-style benchmarking under context-aware persona-steering scenarios.
+Here, we use \emph{persona steering} broadly to include both direct prompt conditioning (e.g., system/user prompts or explicit profile injection) and indirect conditioning conveyed through product- or UI-level scaffolding once it becomes part of the model's effective context.
+This is narrower than LLM evaluation in general, but it still covers deployment-relevant systems in which models are guided toward particular roles or behavioral profiles, including AI assistants, tutors, mental-health chatbots, and gaming NPCs.
+In such settings, implicit socially desirable responding from safety tuning may distort or partially override intended system profiles and thereby obscure model differences in behavioral auditing.

-A second set of limitations concerns the scope of the instrument and the nature of our ground truth.
-More broadly, our study focuses on a specific personality instrument \citep[IPIP Big-Five factor-marker inventory;][]{Goldberg1999}.
-Although this inventory and the Big Five traits measured by it are considered representative of non-cognitive traits, other inventories may yield different SDR patterns.
+\paragraph{Instrument and ground truth.} Our study focuses on a specific personality instrument \citep[IPIP Big-Five factor-marker inventory;][]{Goldberg1999}.
+Although this inventory and the Big Five profiles measured by it are considered representative of non-cognitive traits, other inventories may yield different SDR patterns.
 Our personas provide a controlled ground truth for recovery evaluation, but they are synthetic and may not reflect the full richness of human trait expression.
+More implicit or narrative persona specifications (e.g., dialogue histories) may diffuse profile signals and make the SDR--recovery trade-off more pronounced.
 Finally, we treat each persona--instruction instance as a separate response unit when fitting IRT; future work could explicitly model within-persona dependence and condition effects in a hierarchical framework.